Bike Geometry Guide: Race vs Endurance vs Upright

 Why A Bike Fit Matters

 Geometry sets the foundation, but your bike only reaches its full potential when it’s fitted to you.
-Small changes in saddle height, bar width, or stem length can transform how the bike feels, whether you’re on a race machine or an upright commuter.
+Incremental changes in saddle height, bar width, or stem length can transform how the bike feels, whether you’re on a race machine or an upright commuter.

 At Ribble, we’ve partnered with The Bike Fitters to offer a dedicated at-home fitting service.
-Whether you’re investing in a race-ready Ultra-Race, an endurance-focused Allroad, or a versatile CGR, the right fit makes the difference between a good ride and your best ride.
+Whether you’re investing in a race-ready ULTRA-RACE, an endurance-focused ALLROAD, or a versatile CGR, the right fit makes the difference between a good ride and your best ride.

 Road, Gravel, Allroad, CGR, or the all-new SPORTFIT — each designed with a different rider in mind.
-Whether you're chasing speed, exploring the unbeaten path, or looking for a versatile all-rounder, this guide breaks down the key differences to help you find your perfect match.
+Whether you're chasing speed, exploring the unbeaten path, or looking for a versatile all-rounder, this comparison guide breaks down the key differences to help you find your perfect match.

 Tyre Choice and Pressures for UK Gravel